plan-net/core4/docs/source/project.rst

 Use :ref:`coco --init` to create a new project.
 The project will be created in the current working directory.

-This will inquire further informaiton from the user and after some confirmation the helper script creates the project in the current working directory.
+This will inquire further information from the user and after some confirmation the helper script creates the project in the current working directory.

 The helper script creates all essential project files as describe above